sam-albon-li/majority-labs.coding-challenge/README.md

 - run rails server `bundle exec rails s`
 - recommended that you use `bin/webpack-dev-server` for speedy react development

+### In Docker

+1. Install docker
+2. Install docker compose
+3. Run `docker-compose up` from root of repository
+4. Navigate to http://localhost:3000/ in browser

 ## Tests:

 - Run ruby test suite with `rspec`